Postdoctoral Fellow (Max Weber Centre for Advanced Cultural and Social Studies)

 Profile

-• 10/2013-09/2017 PhD (funded by the Arts and Humanities Research Council), University of Oxford.
-Supervisor: Prof. Dr. Lyndal Roper, Thesis: Biographies of a Reformation: Religious Change and Confessional Coexistence in Upper Lusatia, 1520-1635
+• 10/2013-09/2017 PhD (full scholarship from the Arts and Humanities Research Council), University of Oxford, supervisor: Prof. Dr Lyndal Roper, topic: Biographies of a Reformation: Religious Change and Confessional Coexistence in Upper Lusatia, c.
+1520-1635

-• 10/2014-09/2015 Guest PhD Researcher at Technical University of Dresden.
-Supervisor: Prof. Dr. Gerd Schwerhoff (funded by Alexander von Humboldt Stiftung)
+• 10/2014-09/2015 Visiting doctoral candidate at the Technical University of Dresden, supervisor: Prof. Dr Gerd Schwerhoff (funded by the Alexander von Humboldt Foundation)

 • 10/2009-09/2012 Bachelor of Arts (First Class Honours), University of Warwick